grpc/grpc-go/examples/features/xds/README.md

 _ "google.golang.org/grpc/xds/experimental" // To install the xds resolvers and balancers.
 ```

-Then, use `xds-experimental` target scheme for the ClientConn.
+Then, use `xds` target scheme for the ClientConn.

 ```
 $ export GRPC_XDS_BOOTSTRAP=/path/to/bootstrap.json
-$ go run client/main.go "xDS world" xds-experimental:///target_service
+$ go run client/main.go "xDS world" xds:///target_service
 ```